Integrate Google Drive to Microsoft Teams Properly

 Add Google Drive to Teams Mobile App

-Adding a G Drive to the Teams mobile apps is very simple.
-Whichever mobile you use, Android or iOS, the following steps are the same.
+Adding Google Drive to the Teams mobile app is simple.
+Whether you use Android or iOS, the following steps are the same.

 - Open the MS Teams app on your mobile and click on the More button (three horizontal lines).
 Select the Apps icon.

-- Find the Google Drive and select it.
+- Find Google Drive and select it.
 Click on the Add or Install option.

 - Sign in to your Google account and follow the instructions to connect your account.